 Within our estates management function Fisco UK Ltd works with Shoosmiths directly managing and taking ownership of all second tier Facility Management contracts relevant to mechanical and electrical, security, cleaning and vending operations.
 All new suppliers are vetted and an annual compliance review is undertaken to include pre-employment screening, training, health, safety, environmental and as above modern slavery compliance.

-As at September 2018 156 suppliers have signed up to our supplier code of conduct and we have received 72 supplier responses to our 2018 slavery and trafficking supplier survey.
+As at August 2019 169 suppliers have signed up to our supplier code of conduct and we have received 59 supplier responses to our 2018/2019 slavery and trafficking supplier survey.

-Divisions and directorates have not identified any internal business procedures that could make demands of suppliers or contractors that might lead them to violate human rights and we will keep this under review.
+Divisions and directorates have not identified any internal business procedures that could make demands of suppliers or contractors that might lead them to violate human rights and we will continue to keep this under review.

 Shoosmiths has not been informed of any incidents of slavery or trafficking during the year but will investigate any allegations should they arise and take appropriate action accordingly.